 I focused on practicing specific moves in training mode to build muscle memory.
 For example, I would practice quarter-circle forward motions 100 times, then move on to the opposite direction for hurricane kicks.
 Additionally, I worked on performing more complex moves, like dragon punch motions.

-This helped me become more familiar with the fightstick and made my gameplay more efficient.
+This helped familiarize me with the fightstick and made my gameplay more efficient.

 It is important to be patient and dedicate time to regular practice when transitioning to a fightstick.
-It will not happen instantly, but as our muscle memory improves, we will find ourselves becoming more skilled and comfortable with the new controller.
+It will not happen instantly, but as our muscle memory improves, we will become more skilled and comfortable with the new controller.

 Fightstick Grip and Posture